 Hollowed-out stash cans with fake bottoms like the one shown above can be found online or in head shops and come in a wide range of normal-looking household products.

 In fact, they are usually actual working containers of soda cans, shaving cream, WD-40, oven cleaners, canned foods, and almost anything normally found around the house.

 The Carpet Fresh container above works just like the real thing and contains carpet cleaner if opened from the top, but the bottom unscrews and has a hollow chamber for hiding any number of items.

-A sudden change in friends they’re hanging out with, a greater defiance or disrespect than before, a drop in grades or even withdrawing from family activities should be enough for parents to start a conversation with their children about drugs and alcohol.
+A sudden change in friends they’re hanging out with, greater defiance or disrespect than before, a drop in grades or even withdrawal from family activities should be enough for parents to start a conversation with their children about drugs and alcohol.